Article from Bean's Trees and Shrubs Hardy in the British Isles

 Apomixis is the production of a seed without a fertilisation event of any kind: the embryo is created through mitosis (in which the genetic complement is not reduced to the haploid level and then fertilised, as would normally happen in a sexually reproducing species).
 The result is that the seedlings of apomictic species are genetically identical to their parent and can be regarded as a clone.
 Populations of these clones can form in the wild, although they may comprise only a few individuals.
 When recognised and named, such entities are known as ‘microspecies’.
 Most apomictic microspecies are tetraploids, with a doubled complement of chromosomes.

 In the Maloideae (Sorbus, Cotoneaster, Malus, Crataegus, Amelanchier, etc.), apomicts are pseudogamous: that is, they require pollination and fertilisation of the central fusion nucleus in the embryo sac to stimulate the formation of endosperm and so the seed – though there is usually no fertilisation of the egg cell which develops into the embryo.
 Most tetraploid Sorbus apomicts are pollen-fertile, but triploid apomicts have limited if any pollen fertility and therefore depend on pollen from neighbouring diploids or tetraploids for seed set.
-Triploids therefore usually set much less fruit than tetraploids and are rarely widespread in the wild (for example, S. arranensis, S. minima).
+Triploids therefore usually set much less fruit than tetraploids and are rarely widespread in the wild.

 Fertile pollen from apomictic tetraploids fertilising sexual diploids generates new triploid microspecies.
 Unreduced female gametes of these triploids (which normally develop into apomictic embryos) may occasionally (up to 10 per cent) be fertilised by normal reduced haploid gametes from diploids and give rise to new tetraploid apomictic microspecies.

 Fertile diploid species are thus able to cross with apomictic tetraploids to give further apomicts.
 The initial crosses are apparently quite rare, but the apomicts that result from such events are able to reproduce themselves and form clonal populations.
-An example of this that has been fully elucidated is the cross that has arisen on several occasions in the British Isles and continental Europe between the tetra-ploid apomictic whitebeam Sorbus (Aria) rupicola (2n = 68) and the diploid sexual S. aucuparia (2n = 34).
-One result is the apomictic triploid hybrid microspecies S. arranensis (2n = 51), which exists as a small population on the Isle of Arran, North Ayrshire.
-Others are S. minima and S. leyana in Wales, and S. lancifolia and S. subpinnata in Norway.
+An example of this that has been fully elucidated is the cross that has arisen on several occasions in the British Isles and continental Europe between the tetra-ploid apomictic whitebeam Aria rupicola (2n = 68) and the diploid sexual S. aucuparia (2n = 34).
+One result is the apomictic triploid hybrid microspecies Hedlundia arranensis (2n = 51), which exists as a small population on the Isle of Arran, North Ayrshire.
+Others are H. minima and H. leyana in Wales, and H. lancifolia and H. subpinnata in Norway.
 All have a rather similar morphology (intermediate between the two parents), but are not identical, and they each have discrete distributions, justifying their recognition as separate microspecies.
 Some may even cross with a sexual species to produce further new microspecies.
-Sorbus arranensis, for example, has backcrossed with S. aucuparia to give the apomictic tetraploid S. pseudofennica (the numerous unnamed microspecies of the S. hybrida type have a similar origin), and with Torminaria torminalis (S. torminalis) to give S. intermedia.
-Such Byzantine relationships contribute to the nomenclatural difficulties of splitting Sorbus s.l. into segregate genera, and the only option at present is to use the generic name Sorbus for all such hybrids.
+Hedlundia arranensis, for example, has backcrossed with S. aucuparia to give the apomictic tetraploid S. pseudofennica (the numerous unnamed microspecies of the H. hybrida type have a similar origin), and with Torminaria glaberrima (S. torminalis) to give Scandosorbus intermedia.
+Such Byzantine relationships contribute to the nomenclatural difficulties of splitting Sorbus s.l. into segregate genera!

-In Europe and western Asia the overall picture seems to be that the variable Aria nivea (S. aria) has several times given rise to (presumably autopolyploid) tetraploid whitebeams that are apomictic (S. rupicola, S. porrigentiformis, S. graeca, etc.).
-Crosses between these and the diploid S. aucuparia, Torminaria torminalis, Chamaemespilus alpina, and Aria nivea itself, have given rise to over a hundred named apomictic microspecies (Warburg & Kárpáti 1968).
 Within the pinnate-leaved rowans (Sorbus s.s.), crossing and backcrossing between sexual and apomictic taxa has occurred freely in the Sino-Himalayan region, producing a multitude of apomictic microspecies, each one often with a very limited range.
 Most are probably represented in the wild by only a handful of individuals, and very few have been collected more than once.
 The conservation status of such taxa is almost impossible to define.
 Some genotypes are possibly now represented solely by cultivated trees.
-In The Genus Sorbus, McAllister (2005a) took the step of naming only those that are established in cultivation or likely to become so, acknowledging that there are very many more in the wilds of the Sino-Himalaya that could likewise be described (as has been done in Europe, where some native apomictic microspecies have become common in cultivation: for example, S. intermedia, S. hybrida, S. arranensis, S. lancifolia).
+In The Genus Sorbus, McAllister (2005a) took the step of naming only those that are established in cultivation or likely to become so, acknowledging that there are very many more in the wilds of the Sino-Himalaya that could likewise be described.
 While it is useful to have a definitive ‘handle’ for cultivated material, such an approach does not clarify the situation in the wild, for which aggregate names covering a range of microspecies with similar assumed parentage, ploidy and appearance would perhaps be more useful – as in the case of S. microphylla agg.

 For the gardener, and especially the nurseryman, knowledge as to whether a tree reproduces sexually or by apomixis is very valuable.
 Apomicts, reproducing themselves perfectly from seed, should always be seed-raised to allow the plant to develop its own natural form, rather than the shape imposed upon it by grafting.
 To propagate sexual species from cultivated plants it will usually be necessary to resort to grafting onto a suitable stock (unless a breeding group is maintained in isolation) – but genetic diversity will be lost unless several clones are propagated at the same time.
 For a new collection of an unknown wild Sorbus, practical observation of resulting seedlings will often indicate whether they vary significantly and are therefore probably fertile diploids, or are uniform and probably apomictic.
 Confirmation can be achieved only via a chromosome count or more advanced DNA research techniques, or alternatively, by raising numbers of seedlings from cultivated plants grown in association with other species (if the seedlings are very uniform the parent is likely to be apomictic; if variable, it is sexual).
 Identification of microspecies is likely to be a considerable challenge, and collectors’ numbers should always be retained with any material distributed.
 Where material does not fit any of the recognised taxa it may be permissible to apply a cultivar name – as in the case of the white-fruited ‘Molly Sanderson’ (see McAllister 2005a) – but the collector’s number is preferable.